 - A lifetime ISA

-If the stocks in your existing ISA are in our universe, you can transfer them without selling.
-If not, you’ll need to sell them for cash.
-Then that cash can move over too in the same transfer.
+If the stocks in your existing ISA are in our universe and are available in an ISA, you can transfer them without selling.

 There is no fee to transfer and there is no fee to transfer out either!

-There is no fee for closing your Freetrade ISA.
-We don't currently offer stocks transfers out, we offer cash transfers.
-You can contact your broker and let them know that we accept electronic forms, and they can send your form to: firstname.lastname@example.org
+We offer both stock and cash transfers, and there is no fee for closing your Freetrade ISA.
+You can contact your broker and let them know that we accept electronic forms, and they can send your form to: email@example.com